Hal Sparks: Television

 Sparks had his screen debut on the television movie Frog, starring Shelley Duvall, Elliott Gould, and Scott Grimes in 1987.
 Upon graduation, Sparks moved to Los Angeles and ten years later he was hired to host Talk Soup in 1999.
 He appeared as himself in the video "Beat It," the Michael Jackson cover, by Fall Out Boy, and voiced a cameo on Robot Chicken.

 Sparks had made appearances on various television programs from as early as 1994, when he played a long-haired skateboarder on the fourteenth episode of the first season of Lois & Clark: The New Adventures of Superman.
 In 1995, he appeared in the "Gentle Horse" episode of Dr. Quinn, Medicine Woman.
 From 2000 through 2006, he appeared in Martial Law, Frasier, One on One, CSI: Crime Scene Investigation, and Las Vegas.

-He went on to independently produce his first standup comedy DVD Escape from Halcatraz in 2008.
+He went on to independently produce his first stand-up comedy DVD Escape from Halcatraz in 2008.
 Sparks is a regular guest on CNN's Your $$$$$, The Joy Behar Show and The View when he is not hosting his own weekly progressive radio show.
 He has also participated in the Progressive Voices Cruise in 2009 and 2010.

 Sparks had a leading role on the breakthrough Showtime television series, Queer as Folk, where he played Michael Novotny, a gay man living in Pittsburgh with his queer friends.
-The show is an American adaptation of the UK series of the same name written by Russell T Davies.
+The show is an American adaptation of the British series of the same name written by Russell T Davies.
 In 2007, Sparks became the voice of the lead character in the animated series for children, Tak & the Power of Juju for Nickelodeon (replacing Jason Marsden), which ran for twelve episodes between 2007 and 2008.

 Sparks played Nelson Burkhard in the second season of Fuller House (replacing Jason Marsden).
 He portrayed Donald Davenport in Lab Rats.
 In early 2012, the Lab Rats premiere received the highest ratings for original series for the network.
 Sparks continued portraying Davenport in the spin-off Lab Rats: Elite Force.
-He provided the voice of the computer named "Mr. Q" on the U.S. television adaptation of 20Q, which aired on the Game Show Network (GSN) in 2009.
+He provided the voice of the computer named "Mr. Q" on the American television adaptation of 20Q, which aired on the Game Show Network (GSN) in 2009.